HPCNow/hpcnow-labs/admin-training/slurm/08-advanced-scheduling-strategies.md

 sbatch --nodelist=skl[001-010] -N 10 -n 400 -t 00:05:00 -C skl --wrap="sun -n 1 sleep 120"
 ```

 Submit a job using application-level checkpointing through requeue partition with user user01.
-The first example will expect a Signal in order to generate the checkpoint.
-The second one will do it periodically.
+The submit script [periodic_cr.sh](example/periodic_cr.sh) available in the example folder will generate the checkpoint file every 5 seconds.

+Download this file and submit the job with the following command:
 ```
-sbatch ~/src/Fortran/sigex_cr.sh
-sbatch ~/src/Fortran/periodic_cr.sh
+sbatch periodic_cr.sh
 ```

 Once the job is running, submit another one requiring one of the nodes allocated for the previous job in order to force preemption.